LX2004/promoter/README.md

 Models used by other researchers for promoter generation can be accessed through the following link: [VAE](https://figshare.com/articles/software/CyanoDeeplearning/2233%E2%80%8C1044);[GAN](https://github.com/HaochenW/Deep_promoter).

-# promoter
+# Genarated promoters and device information
 The supplementary folder contains the supplemental materials for the paper.
-The generated promoter sequences and models are located in the folders 'sequences' and 'model', respectively.
+The generated promoter sequences are located in the folders 'sequences'.

+Device information used in this paper: CUDA:11.5; GPU: A800, 80G.

 # Preparation
 In the first step, you should create env for code.
 Follow the steps below to create a virtual environment named "promoter."
 All code for this project must be run within this environment. run: